labutche/Air-Quality-Analysis/README.md

 - `notebooks/`: Jupyter notebooks containing the analysis code.
 - `figures/`: Directory containing the generated visualizations.
 - `report/`: Directory containing the final white paper and presentation.
+- `code/`: Directory containing the code for the visualizations

 ## How to Run the Code
 1. Clone the repository: `git clone https://github.com/labutche/Air-Quality-Analysis.git`